npbaskerville/dnn-rmt-spacings/README.md

-Code to accompany the paper "Local spectra; statistics of neaural network hessians".
+Code to accompany the paper "Understanding the applicability of random matrix theory in deep learning".

 ## Set-up